-SHRI M. VALIULLA: Has the Lancashire trade in India improved as a result of the abolition and reduction of duties?
+Shri M. VALIULLA: Has the Lancashire trade in India improved as a result of the abolition and teduction of duties?

-SHRI N. KANUNGO: It is too early to
+SHRI N. KANUNGO: It is too early to assess it.

-SHRr M. VALIULLA: Is it not a fact that there was a c^ry in England
+SHRI M. VALIULLA: Is it not a fact that there was a cry in England